pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 ```

 ### Dataset (Bling Bling $$)
 For this tutorial we will be using diamonds dataset.
-It is a classic dataset and suitable for beginner for their data analysis.
+It is a classic dataset and suitable for beginner to explore data analysis.

 You can dowload the dataset from -> <https://www.kaggle.com/shivam2503/diamonds>